dustinhayes/JS-Unplugged/README.md

 new Function();
 ```

-For reasons we're not going to discus, don't use this patttern.
-It's considered bad pratice.
-There are a handful of situations where this is useful, but im most cases it's not what you should be reaching for.
+For reasons we're not going to discus, don't use this pattern.
+It's considered bad practice.
+There are a handful of situations where this is useful, but in most cases it's not what you should be reaching for.

 ### Expression Vs. Named Expression Vs. Declaration
-Obviously `(function () {});` is pretty usless alone.
-We are most likely creaing this function so we can use it later on.
+Obviously `(function () {});` is pretty useless alone.
+We are most likely creating this function so we can use it later on.
 We do that by assigning a reference to the function.
 There are quite a few ways to assign a reference to a function, some better than others.

 #### Function Expression
 To create a function expression, we assign an anonymous function to a variable using the `var` keyword.
 ```javascript